rsyslog/rsyslog-doc/source/configuration/actions.rst

 `MonitorWare <https://www.mwagent.com/>`_-compatible schema is required for this to work.
 You can create that schema with the createDB.SQL file that came with the rsyslog package.
-You can also use any other schema of your likinhttps://www.rsyslog.com/doc/installation/install_from_source.htmlg - you just need to define a proper template and assign this template to the action.
+You can also use any other schema of your liking - you just need to define a proper template and assign this template to the action.
 The database writer is called by specifying a greater-then sign (">") in front of the database connect information.
 Immediately after that